codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/relocating from AppCenter to Codemagic.md

 ## Step-by-Step transitioning guide

-1. Sign up with Codemagic by clicking the link [here](https://codemagic.io/signup), or if you have already registered, then login your account [here](https://codemagic.io/login)
+1. Sign up with Codemagic by clicking the link [here](https://codemagic.io/signup), or if you have already registered, then login to your account [here](https://codemagic.io/login)
 2. Complete the onboarding the process by either getting started with a personal account or by creating a team where you and your colleagues can contribute to your app building and publishing process.
 You will be guided through once signed up.
 3. Connect your Git cloud provider to your account in order to be able to add the repository.
 You have an option to add it manually without connecting your Git account.
 4. Add **codemagic.yaml** in the root directory of the repository and check the file content below: